rasagy/The10Books/list-dump.md

 8. The Alchemist - Paulo Coelho
 9. The Godfather - Mario Puzo
 10. The Harry Potter Series - J.K.
 Rowling

+###Varsha Venkataraman
+1. Thief of Time by Terry Pratchett (all of his books, really)
+2. Tess of the D'Urbervilles by Thomas Hardy
+3. His Dark Materials Trilogy by Phillip Pullman
+4. Catch-22 by Joseph Heller
+5. Anne of Green Gables by L.M.Montgomery
+6. The Mill on the Floss by George Eliot
+7. The Hitchhikers Guide to the Galaxy series by Douglas Adams
+8. Atlas Shrugged by Ayn Rand
+9. Jane Eyre by Charlotte Brönte
+10. The Portrait of Dorian Grey by Oscar Wilde

 ###Yadu Rajiv
 1. Masters of Doom - David Kushner